papborges/matematica-c/.github/PULL_REQUEST_TEMPLATE.md

 about: Corrige uma issue encontrada no livro
 ---

-## Detalhes do comportamento corrigido:
+## Detalhes do comportamento corrigido/adicionado:

 ## Detalhes